sizovs/sizovs.github.io/about.md

 I’ve been involved in tech in different roles including a senior developer, chief architect, team lead, engineering manager, CTO, advisor, and development coach.

 I help developers become architects and engineering leaders.
-If you want to transition your team, company, and your career to the next level, join my upcoming masterclass:
+If you want to take your team, company, and your career to the next level, join my upcoming masterclass:

 📅 **[5-6 May 2022 · Online · The Principal Developer](https://principal.dev)**